New York's 102nd State Assembly district

 New York's 102nd State Assembly district is one of the 150 districts in the New York State Assembly.
-It has been represented by Christopher Tague since 2018.
+It has been represented by Schoharie County Republican Party chairman Christopher Tague since 2018.

 Geography

 2020s

 District 102 contains all of Schoharie and Greene counties, and portions of Albany, Delaware, Otsego and Ulster counties.

 2010s

 District 102 contains all of Schoharie and Greene counties, and portions of Albany, Columbia, Delaware, Otsego and Ulster counties.